 As can be seen from the description of the strategy, having students support each other can be an effective way of ensuring benefits for all learners.
 It is important to note that this also includes former CAAFAG.
 It can be tempting to assume that former CAAFAG will always be part of the low ability/ high needs group, but this would be false.
-In fact, an academic researcher explained this as follows: Academic Researcher Former CAAFAG who succeed in education are often those who are able to utilise and build on leadership skills and other skills they learned during association.
+In fact, an academic researcher explained this as follows:

-In other words, it is worth taking a strength-based approach to former CAAFAG in your classes - just as everyone has specific p oblems and needs, so too does everyone have particular strengths.
+In other words, it is worth taking a strength-based approach to former CAAFAG in your classes - just as everyone has specific problems and needs, so too does everyone have particular strengths.
 As a former CAAFAG from Sierra Leone put it: